Cash-Economy/BMGF/README.md

 # Bill & Melinda Gates Foundation challenge

 This is the repository for work in process artifacts for Autumn 2016 "Product Studio", Bill + Melinda Gates Foundation team.
-Our product preliminarily called ~~~~money.days~~~~.
+Our product preliminarily called 'money.days'.

 ## Our Challenge